sparkflows/sparkflows-docs/docs/troubleshooting/livy.rst

   ::

-        curl http://<livy-server-ip>:8998/sessions {when Livy without authentications}
+        curl http://<livy-host>:8998/sessions {when Livy without authentications}
         curl -v -u <username>:<passowrd> https://<livy-host>:8998/sessions {when Livy with authentications}

-  .. note::  Make sure to replace 'livy-server-ip' with your actual Livy Server ip or domain name.
+  .. note::  Make sure to replace 'livy-host' with your actual Livy Server ip or domain name.